Edb83/snake/README.md

 - This was due to rapid directional changes allowing the snake to 'bite its own neck', its head colliding with `snake.array[1]` e.g. when moving left and the direction changed to up and then right before the game had completed the up move.
 Simply preventing a change to the opposite direction was not sufficient
 - The initial solution was to implement a 'safe delay' which prevented the keyboard event handler from firing more quickly than the game refresh rate.
 While this was an improvement, the issue would still appear too frequently unless the safe delay was so long that it detrimental to the input responsiveness, and furthermore made the game speed option nearly impossible to implement
 - This issue was finally resolved by adding direction change validation at each refresh interval.
 To do this relatively succinctly, each direction has been given a numerical value so that it can be easily negated during the check, and then the last direction moved must be calculated.
-The last move is calculated by comparing the ```snake.array.x``` or ```snake.array.y``` of the head and first segment of the snake.
+The last move is calculated by comparing the `snake.array.x` or `snake.array.y` of the head and first segment of the snake.
 A move is valid when the last move is NOT equal to the negated new direction e.g. if the last snake move was left (-1), and the requested direction is down (+2), the move will be valid, however if the requested direction is right (+1) then the move is invalid and the event handler will not fire
-- While in the middle of the board the difference between ```snake.array[0]``` and ```snake.array[1]``` will always be ```+/-tile```, however further calculations are necessary to ensure the last move is calculated properly while the snake crosses a border
+- While in the middle of the board the difference between `snake.array[0]` and `snake.array[1]` will always be `+/-tile`, however further calculations are necessary to ensure the last move is calculated properly while the snake crosses a border

 **Canvas resizing causes collision detection issues**

 - To make the game as responsive as possible the canvas needs to be resized depending on the screen space available.
 If using a set canvas size and relying on CSS to fill the space there are issues with the image resolution when it is much different from the set canvas size
 - Game collisions between snake, food and walls are detected when their coordinates are _equal_ to one another.
 If these coordinates are multiplied up/down then it is very unlikely a collision will ever be detected as the coordinates will mostly be floating numbers
-- To solve this the ```gameBoard``` object has four key functions:
+- To solve this the `gameBoard` object has four key functions:
-  - ```checkOrientation```
+  - `checkOrientation`
-  - ```setCanvasSize``` checks that the canvas height is divisible by the total number of tiles along the y axis and, if not, reduces the canvas height until it is and sets the canvas width accordingly
+  - `setCanvasSize` checks that the canvas height is divisible by the total number of tiles along the y axis and, if not, reduces the canvas height until it is and sets the canvas width accordingly
-  - ```setTileSize``` uses the canvas width and set number of tiles to calculate
+  - `setTileSize` uses the canvas width and set number of tiles to calculate
-  - ```recalculateAssets``` uses the former sizes and coordinates of game pieces and multiplies them up by the new tile size calculated using the three other key functions
+  - `recalculateAssets` uses the former sizes and coordinates of game pieces and multiplies them up by the new tile size calculated using the three other key functions
 - This means the gameBoard can control the various coordinates of game pieces and ensure they are within safe ranges so that it can determine collisions

+**Spark gravity and velocity not scaling to canvas size**

+- Once the canvas and game objects were responsive to the available viewport, a new issue became apparent where sparks would fall very quickly on a small screen and very slowly on a large screen.
+This was due to using static gravity and velocity
+- To resolve this the `dynamicOutput` function was used to adjust both spark gravity and velocity by multiplying the dynamic tile size (from `setTileSize`) with a set ratio (`tileToSparkGravityRatio` and `initialTileToSparkDRatio`)
+- To add a sense of progress, the `tileToSparkDRatio` increases by `tileToSparkDRatioIncrement` every time food is eaten
+- To add some randomness to spark behaviour, `dynmicSparkGravityMultiplier` and `dynamicOutputMultiplier` increase the upper ranges of these random calculations

+**Game time played not taking pause into account**

+- Discovered after leaving a game paused for several hours and returning to see a surprising message on gameover, it was clear that using `Date.now()` on start and end of game was not the best way of recording a game length
+- Resolved by adding the `stopWatch` object and starting the timer on `game.play()`, stopping on `game.stop()` and resetting on `newGame()`

 **Audio not working on iOS**

-- Initially used ```<audio>``` HTML element to play game audio, which worked fine on desktop but had lots of issues on iOS Safari - most noticably a lag in the sounds being played
+- Initially used `<audio>` HTML element to play game audio, which worked fine on desktop but had lots of issues on iOS Safari - most noticably a lag in the sounds being played
 - The HowlerJS library was used to handle Web Audio API and allowed sounds to be played on iOS perfectly
 - The iOS 14 update introduced a new issue with sound on iOS Safari causing a play error.
 This was resolved by changing the audio file types from wav to webm, with mp3 used as a fallback.
 This appears to have again resolved the issue and greatly reduced the file size of the game